Badminton World Championships 2026: New Delhi to Host Historic Return After 17 Years

 Players to Watch in BWC 2026

-All eyes will be on PV Sindhu, India’s most successful shuttler, at the BWF World Championships.
-With five medals, including one gold, two silvers, and two bronzes, she remains the nation’s top medal contender in women’s singles.
+All eyes will be on P.V.
+Sindhu, India’s most successful shuttler.
+With five World Championship medals (one gold, two silvers, and two bronzes), she remains the nation’s top medal contender and premier host representative in Women’s Singles.

-The men’s doubles duo of Satwiksairaj Rankireddy and Chirag Shetty made history as the first Indians to medal in this category, winning bronze in 2022 and repeating the feat in Paris 2025.
-They are strong candidates to challenge for gold in front of a home crowd.
+The men’s doubles duo of Satwiksairaj Rankireddy and Chirag Shetty made history as the first Indians to medal in this category.
+Arriving as India’s highest-ranked medal prospects, they are strong candidates to challenge for gold in front of a roaring home crowd.

 What’s Next for Indian Badminton?